miniBill/witch-awakening/DLCs/Core/Quests.md

 + Soulcatchers allow full lethality, the slain will respawn.
 + The precise ethics and rules depend on the House hosting.
 + The specific tournament may involve witches of any faction.
-+/- Soulcatchers just "respawn" you, you still experience death.
++/- Soulcatchers just “respawn” you, you still experience death.
 Any condition or status effect is temporary to the arena.

 INQUISITION
 Epic (Watchers)